Forgiveness used to be a virtue. Now it’s a sign of weakness. Imagine what might happen if we could remember the forgotten power of forgiveness.

 - We talk about getting even like it’s a virtue, rather than a character flaw.

-I know … sometimes forgiveness is complicated.
-But my point is that somewhere along the way our society has forgotten about the power of forgiveness.
+Sometimes forgiveness is complicated.
+But my point is that somewhere along the way we’ve forgotten that there’s real power in forgiveness.

 Here’s the thing about forgiveness: it’s powerful.
 When we choose to forgive (because forgiveness is always a choice, not a feeling), we introduce something beautiful and sublime into dark and broken places.

 In God’s world, forgiving and being forgiven are two sides of the same coin.
 But as important as forgiveness is for our spiritual well being, the power of forgiveness goes beyond personal spirituality.

 Forgiveness is at the heart of the gospel — it’s a defining feature of Jesus’s alternative way and his ability to overcome the evils of this world with love.

 When we choose the power of forgiveness — even when it means forgiving unforgivable things — we create an atmosphere for social transformation.